Understanding the Workmen's Compensation Act of 1923: Does It Include Mediclaim Coverage?

 Dear Colleague,

-Probably you are asking about Employees' Compensation Policy which supports the employer by taking the risk under the policy to cover the compensation and other support to the employees covered as per the provisions of Employees' Compensation Act 1923.
+Probably, you are inquiring about the Employees' Compensation Policy, which supports the employer by assuming the risk under the policy to cover compensation and provide other support to the employees as mandated by the provisions of the Employees' Compensation Act 1923.

 suresh2511